FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 ```

 ## Chapter 12

-**Question 175: What distinguishes a supervised task like classification from an unsupervised task such as clustering in time series analysis?**
+**What distinguishes a supervised task like classification from an unsupervised task such as clustering in time series analysis?**
 - A) Supervised tasks use unlabelled data while unsupervised tasks use labelled data.
 - B) Both supervised and unsupervised tasks use labels to guide the learning process.
 - C) Supervised tasks use labels to guide the learning process, while unsupervised tasks do not use any labels.